anyoptimization/pymoo/docs/source/misc/kktpm.md

 problem = AutomaticDifferentiation(ConstraintsFromBounds(get_problem("zdt1", n_var=30)))
 ```

-For instance, the code below calculates the KKTPM metric for randomly sampled points for the given an example;
+For instance, the code below calculates the KKTPM metric for randomly sampled points for the given example:

 ```{code-cell} ipython3
 from pymoo.indicators.kktpm import KKTPM